apostrophecms/vite-demo/README.md

 Open your browser and navigate to `http://localhost:3000`.
 Follow the login link and login with the username `admin` and the password `admin`.

+Hit Edit on the home page and add a any number of "Counter React Widget", "Counter Vue Widget", and "Counter Svelte Widget" widgets.
+After publishing (Update then Preview), you will see the counter apps in action.

-You can now create a new page of type "Counter Apps Page".
+You can also create a new page of type "Counter Apps Page".
 Choose a title, publish and navigate to the page.
 Edit the page and add the "Vue Counter App", "React Counter App", and "Svelte Counter App" widgets to the main area.
+Widgets can be shared between basically any document type.

 The counter apps will "remember" their state (until the application is restarted) even if you navigate away from the page or reload it.
 You can add multiple instances of the same widget to the page and they will work independently.

 The apps are not loading the counter state via HTTP requests, but are using the server-side rendered initial data.